Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 Phone: 817.884.3000

-Official background checks are also available via District Clerk; the process is outlined below under the background checks heading.
+Official background checks are also available via the District Clerk; the process is outlined below under the background checks heading.

-Aside from the sheriff’s department, local city (municipal) police agencies will also be able to offer details on an offender’s criminal history as long as they were the arresting agency.
+Aside from the sheriff’s department, local city (municipal) police agencies will also be able to offer details on an offender’s criminal history as long as they are the arresting agency.
 Although this will not be comprehensive, the reports can be helpful in learning more about a particular arrest or charge.

 For instance, police reports can be requested from the Euless Police Department for a nominal fee through several means: